KC5LK Biographical Info

 Greetings and welcome to my humble shack.
 I was first licensed in 1978 as KA5AFT.
 I kept that call until early 1981 when I requested a callsign change and received my current call KC5LK.

 Like most hams I have tried many of the exciting and a few of the not so exciting aspects of Amateur Radio.
 At the present my principal interest is DX on the HF bands.
 There are slowly developing ideas of 6 Meter DX, but those ideas are still rattling around in the brain.
 The DX bug was slow to bite, it was eighteen years after I received my first ticket that I finally made my first DXCC submission in Febuary 1996, it contained 103 Entities.
 Even with that it took another two years for me realize that I really enjoyed DXing.
 Since then as the saying goes, "The rest is history".
-My Brag Wall now proudly displays Plaques for DXCC Honor Roll, 5 Band DXCC, and DXCC Challenge.
-I also have DXCC certificates for the following modes Mixed, Phone, CW, and RTTY, and for all bands 80 thru 10 Meters.
+My Brag Wall now proudly displays Plaques for DXCC Honor Roll (Mixed and Phone), 5 Band DXCC, and DXCC Challenge.
+I also have DXCC certificates for CW, RTTY, and for all bands 80 thru 10 Meters as well as CQ WAZ and 5 Band WAZ.
+An I have the following CQ Awards WPX, WAZ Mixed, Phone, CW, 20 Meter Phone and 5 Band WAZ.

-My QTH is located in the central part of the state of Mississippi about 10 miles (16KM) SSE of Brandon.
+My QTH is located in the central part of the state of Mississippi about 9 miles (15KM) SSE of Brandon.
 The gridsquare location is EM52ad.
 The station is equipted with a Icom IC-706MKIIG and a Kenwood TS-140S.
-Kenwood 2M FM radios are used for packet and FM simplex operations.
 The HF antennas are a Cushcraft A-3 at 68' (20 Meters).
-Dipoles are used for 80 and 40 Meters and for the WARC bands I use a G5RV antenna that was designed for 40 Meter operation but has proven to be more than adequate thus far for WARC Band operation.
-For the digital modes I use a 2.4 GHz Celeron running Windows XP Home Edition and MixW 2.18 software.
-A RigExpert interface completes the connecton between computer and radio.
+Dipoles are used for 80 and 40 Meters transmit and for 80 and 40 Meter receive I use a beverage pointed towards southern Europe.
+For the WARC bands I use a G5RV antenna that was designed for 40 Meter operation but has proven to be more than adequate thus far for WARC Band operation.
+For The digital modes I use a a notebook running Windows 7 Pro (64 bit) using HRD or WSJT-X and a RigBlaster Advantage.

-If you are a DX station and would like to exchange QSL cards, send your card with QSO data and a SASE or a SAE with $1.00 USD or 1 IRC to my CBA Address.
-All other DX cards will be returned via the buro.
-Stateside QSL requests MUST contain a SASE or they WILL NOT be answered.
-For all stations I upload my logs at least once monthly to the Logbook of The World.
-I do not use the services of e-QSL.
+If you are a DX station and would like to exchange QSL cards, send your card with QSO data and a SASE or SAE with $1.00 USD or 1 IRC to my CBA Address.
+All DX cards without an SAE or SASE will be returned via the buro very very slow.
+QSL requests from stations within the Contigious States MUST contain a SASE or they WILL NOT be answered.
+For all stations I upload my logs in real time or at the end of each operation session to eQSL, Clublog, and LoTW.

 73